American Football League: History

 When Hunt, Adams, and Howsam were unable to secure a controlling interest in the Cardinals, they approached NFL commissioner Bert Bell and proposed the addition of expansion teams.
 Bell, wary of expanding the 12-team league and risking its newfound success, rejected the offer.
 On his return flight to Dallas, Hunt conceived the idea of an entirely new league and decided to contact the others who had shown interest in purchasing the Cardinals.
 In addition to Adams, Howsam, and Winter, Hunt reached out to Bill Boyer, Winter's business partner, to gauge their interest in starting a new league.
 Hunt's first meeting with Adams was held in March 1959.
 Hunt, who felt a regional rivalry would be critical for the success of the new league, convinced Adams to join and found his team in Houston.
 Hunt next secured an agreement from Howsam to bring a team to Denver.

 After Winter and Boyer agreed to start a team in Minneapolis-Saint Paul, the new league had its first four teams.
 Hunt then approached Willard Rhodes, who hoped to bring pro football to Seattle.
-However, not wanting to undermine its own brand, the University of Washington was unwilling to let the fledgling league use Husky Stadium, and Rhodes' effort came to nothing (Seattle would later get a pro football team of its own).
+However, not wanting to undermine its own brand, the University of Washington was unwilling to let the fledgling league use Husky Stadium, and Rhodes' effort came to nothing (Seattle would later get a pro football team of its own in 1974 some time after the AFL-NFL merger during the construction of the Kingdome and began play in 1976).
 Hunt also sought franchises in Los Angeles, Buffalo and New York City.
 During the summer of 1959, he sought the blessings of the NFL for his nascent league, as he did not seek a potentially costly rivalry.
 Within weeks of the July 1959 announcement of the league's formation, Hunt received commitments from Barron Hilton and Harry Wismer to bring teams to Los Angeles and New York, respectively.
 His initial efforts for Buffalo, however, were rebuffed, when Hunt's first choice of owner, Pat McGroder, declined to take part; McGroder had hoped that the threat of the AFL would be enough to prompt the NFL to expand to Buffalo.